Coronavirus "May Never Go Away," Warns World Health Organization

 A senior official from the World Health Organization warned on Wednesday against any attempt to predict the disappearance of COVID-19.
 Instead, the WHO director of emergencies, Dr Mike Ryan, said the new coronavirus will be difficult to completely eliminate.

-According to John Hopkins University’s latest data, nearly 300,000 people worldwide have died from COVID-19.
+According to John Hopkins University’s latest data, more than 4.4 million people worldwide have been infected and nearly 300,000 have died from COVID-19.
 And the end of the virus may not be in sight anytime soon, said Ryan.

 “I think it’s important to put this on the table: this virus may just become another endemic virus in our communities, and this virus may never go away,” said Ryan.

-He spoke of the fact that HIV still exists decades later, but therapies have made it possible for people with the virus to live “long and healthy lives.”
+He spoke of the fact that HIV, the virus that causes AIDS, is still decades later, but the therapies have made it possible for people with the virus to “live long and healthy.”

 “HIV has not gone away, but we got along with the virus and we found the therapies and we found the prevention methods and people don’t feel as scared as before,” he said. declared.
 “And we are offering life to people living with HIV.
 A long and healthy life to people living with HIV.
 And I am not comparing the two diseases, but I think it is important that we are realistic.
 And I do not not think anyone can predict when or if this disease will go away. “

-But Ryan said the existence of a vaccine does not guarantee global security.
-He said that before the pandemic broke out, medical teams were working with ventilated young children in Samoa.
-The children were infected with measles but were not vaccinated against it.
+But Ryan pointed out that the existence of a vaccine does not guarantee global protection.
+He mentioned that before the pandemic broke out, medical teams were working with young children in Samoa who were on respirators: the children fell ill with measles and were not vaccinated against it, even though one safe and effective vaccine has been around for decades.

-“Forgive me if I am cynical, but we have perfectly effective vaccines on this planet that we have not used effectively for diseases that we could eliminate and eradicate – and we have not,” he said. -he declares.
+“Forgive me if I am cynical but we are perfectly efficient vaccines on this planet that we have not used effectively for diseases that we could eliminate and eradicate – and we have not done so, “he said.

 Even with a vaccine, Ryan said that every step in the fight against the virus has its challenges, but overcoming them will serve as a window to the countries working together on the road.